Betcheg/MonkeySmasher/README.md

 http://betcheg.xyz/MonkeySmasher/

+Player 1 (Monkey) : Press arrow keys to move.
+Player 2 (Blocks) : Press A, Z, E to make the blocks fall.

 ### This is a two player game created with love and HTML5

 * Player one must take the key and bring it back to the monkey house with the right and left key on the pad